Factbox: Russian oil flows to Europe drop amid contamination

 All of the importing nations stopped taking Russian oil via the pipeline on April 25-26.

-Belarus, where the pipeline splits into northern and southern spurs, began receiving clean oil last week but most sections of Druzhba in the country and further along the network remain contaminated.
+Belarus, where the pipeline splits into northern and southern spurs, said it had begun receiving clean oil but most sections of Druzhba in the country and further along the network remain contaminated.

 Belarus said it might take months to resume normal operations.